kty0/Bibbidi-Bobbidi-Boo/README.md

 1. **Activate Magic Wand Mode**

-   - Click on the extension icon in your browser toolbar to activate the magic wand mode.
+   - Click on the extension icon in your browser toolbar.
+A pop-up will appear with a button to activate the magic wand mode.

 2. **Interact with the Webpage**
    - Click on any element on the webpage to change its background color.